A Positive Quote for Now

 This is my brother Paddy with his wife when they were dating.

-Fortunately for me, I improved on my scores in the final primary school exam I sat for the following year and made it to Starehe Boys' Centre, the then Kenya's best high school where Paddy was a student.
-As I was reporting to Starehe on a Thursday in January 2002, I must have thought Paddy would shun me in the school and keep it a secret that I was his brother given the way he had a tendency to tease and criticize me.
+Fortunately, I improved on my scores in the KCPE exams I sat for in November 2001 and made it to Starehe Boys' Centre, the then top-ranked high school in Kenya where Paddy was a student.
+When I reported to the school on a Thursday in January 2002, I probably thought Paddy would shun me given the way he liked teasing me.

 How wrong I was if I thought so!
-Paddy gave me a warm reception on my first evening at Starehe.
-He greeted me from where he was seated in the assembly hall when the whole school converged for assembly that evening.
+He greeted me from where he was seated in the assembly hall when the whole school converged for evening assembly that day.
+After the assembly, he took me for a walk in the school and introduced me to his friends as his brother.

 ---------------------------------------------------------------------